Deferiprone (By mouth)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Oral liquid: Use an effective form of birth control during treatment with this medicine and for at least 6 months after the last dose.
-Male patients with female partners should use an effective form of birth control during treatment with and for 3 months after the last dose.
+Use an effective form of birth control during treatment with this medicine and for at least 6 months after the last dose.
+Male patients with female partners who can become pregnant must use an effective form of birth control during treatment and for at least 3 months after the last dose.

 - Tell your doctor if you have liver disease, blood or bone marrow problems, or any type of infection.